quantumdude836/BugsDecomp/README.md

 for version 1.0 and 1.6, respectively.
 These macros MUST be used at the global scope to be registered/applied properly!

+Decompiled functions do not follow any sort of strict naming conventions, as there's no knowledge of the original function names (other than a macro or inline function named `getMem`).
+That being said, the following are used as
+guidelines:
+- Names specific to a version should be suffixed with `_major_minor` (e.g.
+`_1_6`)
+- Names that clash with existing declarations (such as C runtime functions) should be suffixed with `_bugs`

+When decompiling code, any references to C runtime functions that use or modify global state MUST refer to the existing versions in the game!
+This is to ensure the global state is kept consistent between old and new code.

 ## Launcher {#launcher}

 A simple command-line utility for starting the game and injecting the